You Can Learn Tokenization End-to-End with Reinforcement Learning: Theory Method

 For this section, we will let $d_{model}$ be the model dimension, \texttt{vocab\_size} be the number of unique \texttt{utf-8} bytes and special characters forming our vocabulary.
 We will also use the token index of $i$ and the batch index of $b$, which will be omitted where unused.

-\paragraph{Early exit relative rewards}
+\textbf{Early exit relative rewards}

 As our model is autoregressive, we restrict our analysis to the case where the token boundary decision at byte $a_i$ may only depend on the preceding bytes and token boundary decisions, $x_{<i}$ and $a_{<i}$.
-Thus, the policy gradient term in eq. (\ref{eq:loss_breakdown}) treats the token boundary policy $\pi_{\theta}(a_{i} \vert x_{\leq i}, a_{<i})$ as having corresponding rewards $\log p(x_j \vert a_{<j}, x_{<j})$ for $j > i$.
+Thus, the special case of the policy gradient term in eq. (\ref{eq:loss_breakdown}) treats the token boundary policy $\pi_{\theta}(a_{i} \vert x_{\leq i}, a_{<i})$ as having corresponding rewards $\log p(x_j \vert a_{<j}, x_{<j})$ for $j > i$.

 As $\mathbb{E}_{a \sim \pi_\theta} \nabla_\theta \log \pi_{\theta}(a_{i} \vert x_{\leq i}, a_{<i}) = \textbf{0}$, we may add any term independent of $a_i$ to these rewards and get a valid policy gradient estimate.
 The feed-forward nature of the autoregressive U-net architecture presents a natural method to estimate the baseline, tokenization-independent difficulty of predicting the next token by using the early byte-level embeddings to estimate the next-token probability: